 - Part 5 – Smartphone apps and fan engagement

 I hope you enjoy this blog post series on digital sport for fan engagement.
-I also recently did a Keynote talk and workshop on Digital Sports: The Field Behind the Screen at Coppead Business School in Rio De Janeiro in September as part of this research.
+I also did a Keynote talk and workshop on Digital Sports: The Field Behind the Screen at Coppead Business School in Rio De Janeiro in September as part of this research.
 As always, drop me a line via social media if you have any thoughts or comments.